NovaSquirrel/ft2pently/README.md

 Use my [decay envelope generator page](http://t.novasquirrel.com/test/decay.html) to create a decay envelope, and then paste the generated envelope onto the end of a volume envelope.
 A volume envelope may contain a decay and nothing else, if you don't want to use an attack.

+Important note: Auto decay will not activate for a given instrument if it would interfere with the duty and/or arpeggio envelopes.
+At the point in the volume envelope where the decay envelope starts, the duty and arpeggio envelopes must have already completed.
+This also means that those envelopes cannot be looped.

 Converting the song
 -------------------
 In Famitracker, either use `File -> Export text` from the menu, or `famitracker.exe song.ftm -export song.txt` from a terminal to make a text export of the song.